edgarpf/aws-database-specialty/README.md

 * You can map multiple IAM users or roles to the same database user account.
 * If your application is running on Amazon Elastic Compute Cloud (Amazon EC2), then you can use EC2 instance profile credentials to access the database.
 * IAM database authentication should only be used if your application requires no more than 200 new connections per second.
+* The automated RDS backup retention period has a maximum configurable value of 35 days.
+* It is impossible to delete the last instance of a read replica DB cluster.
+It must be promoted to a standalone DB cluster.
+* mysqldump utility can be used to create a backup of the existing on-premise database.
+The backup can then be transferred in compressed form to the AWS cloud.
+Finally, mysqldump utility can be used to restore the data into an RDS instance.
+* Amazon Aurora Multi-Master cluster offers write capability to multiple instances.
+In applications where zero downtime is required for database write operations, a multi-master cluster can be used to avoid an outage when a writer instance becomes unavailable.
+* It is possible to create a Route 53 hosted zone and record set to store the DNS endpoints of the RDS read replica instances.
+Each endpoint should have the same value for the weighted routing configuration to ensure equal distribution of traffic among the RDS read replicas.
+* DynamoDB Point-in-Time Restore enables recovery of a DynamoDB table across AWS regions.
+Further, it enables a full table to restore, as well restore of GSI’s and LSI’s.
+Restoring a DynamoDB table using Point-in-Time restore consumes no provisioned throughput.
+Data transfer charges between the regions are the only costs associated with this solution.
+* Amazon Aurora only supports InnoDB MySQL compatible storage engine.
+* One read capacity unit is equivalent to one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4 KB in size.
+One write capacity unit is equivalent to one write per second for an item up to 1 KB in size.
+* CloudFormation Change sets enable the preview of proposed changes to a stack to assess the impact on existing resources.
+This functionality allows the team to check if any existing databases will be deleted or replaced upon application of the updated CloudFormation template.
+* CloudFormation Change sets enable the preview of proposed changes to a stack to assess the impact on existing resources.
+This functionality allows the team to check if any existing databases will be deleted or replaced upon application of the updated CloudFormation template.
+* The query operation is used to search items based on primary key values.
+The name of the partition key attribute and a single value for that attribute must be provided with the query.
+The query returns all items with that partition key value.
+A filter expression parameter can be used to narrow down the results based on some required criteria.
+A filter expression is applied AFTER a query operation competes, but BEFORE the results are returned to the client.
+Therefore, a query operation consumes the same amount of read capacity, regardless of whether a filter expression is present.
+* PrivateLink Gateway endpoint is used to integrate DynamoDB to Amazon VPC without the use of Internet Gateway.
+* PrivateLink Interface Endpoint does not support DynamoDB.
+* Amazon Neptune supports Gremlin and SPARQL query languages.
+* RAID 0 is used to distribute I/O across volumes and achieve increased IOPS and throughput performance.
+* Parallel scans can be used by multiple worker threads in an application to perform a scan of a DynamoDB table much faster.
+* AWS Schema Conversion Tool (SCT) can be used to produce the database migration assessment report.
+* AWS SCT does not include database drivers with the installation.
+Database drivers required to connect to the source and target database need to be downloaded and installed as a separate manual step.
+* SPARQL is the query language used with RDF models and supported by Amazon Neptune.